cpeytier/OIC_Process_Labs/Lab1.md

 -   Click on **+Action** in front of *Then*

-5. Choose the control name “justification”
+5. Choose the control name â€œjustificationâ€

-6. Select the action to “*Hide*”
+6. Select the action to â€œ*Hide*â€

 ![https://github.com/cpeytier/new_OIC_Process_labs/raw/master/media/](media/89150243b52e2a1ce662b65461cc602b.png)